Hedgesville High School: Athletics

-The school is involved in WSSAC Secondary Schools for sports affiliation.
-The track team has won three state titles, in 1995, 2009, and again in 2017.
+Sports are governed by the West Virginia Secondary School Activities Commission (WVSSAC).
+The track team won the Class AAA state title in 1995, 2009, and 2017.
 The boys' basketball team won the 2012 AAA West Virginia State Championship.
 The baseball team also won state in 2013.

 Hedgesville's marching band is part of the Tournament of Bands marching band competition program.
 On October 22, 2011, the band scored an 88.0 at their Chapter 13/WV State Championship competition at Lewis County High School.
 At the Atlantic Coast Championship tournament on October 30, 2011, the band scored an 86.55.